 Overall, on average, it costs 7.5% of the home price to sell by owner and about 10% of the home price to sell with a real estate agent.
 However, the amount you’ll actually save will depend on repairs you need to make, concessions, and other expenses.

 Use our calculator to get an idea of how much you can expect to spend if you sell without a realtor.

-If you’re considering selling without a realtor in Kentucky, check out our friends at Clever Real Estate.
-Clever eliminates all the hassles and headaches of FSBO while helping you pay less than you would for a traditional realtor.
+If you’re considering selling without a realtor in Kentucky, check out Real Estate Witch.
+We eliminate all the hassles and headaches of FSBO while helping you pay less than you would for a traditional realtor.

-In Kentucky, sellers pay an average of 2.9% to a listing agent.
-Considering the median home value in Kentucky is $191,000, that amounts to $5,491.
-But with Clever, you can sell with a top local agent for just 1.5%, letting you keep more of your home’s equity in your pocket.
+In Kentucky, sellers pay an average of 2.7% to a listing agent.
+Considering the median home value in Kentucky is $188,000, that amounts to $5,114.
+But with Real Estate Witch, you can sell with a top local agent for just 1.5%, letting you keep more of your home’s equity in your pocket.

 1. Get your home ready to sell

 Before you list your home, make it as appealing as possible to potential buyers.
 Performing small repairs around the house, deep cleaning and decluttering, and painting are all easy, low-cost ways to make your home more sellable.

 If your home requires large, expensive repairs—things like a new roof or HVAC system—it might be worth your time to take care of them now.
 Otherwise, consider them in your sale price so the buyer has room to address them.
 Big necessary repairs can be dealbreakers for a lot of buyers.

 If your home needs too much work to sell to a typical buyer, you might consider selling to a cash buyer.
 You can quickly compare cash buyer offers against your home’s value on the open market with Clever Offers.
 Try it for free with no obligation.